2nnb/aenima/README.md

 ======

-Be water my friend http://www.youtube.com/watch?v=J4fdPrjKDME
+<h3><a href="http://www.youtube.com/watch?v=J4fdPrjKDME">Be water my friend</a><h3>

 <h2>First of all, what is this made of anyway?</h2>

-aenima is a restful api built with a little help of my friends: websocket, socket.io, nodejs, apache, php, underscorejs, postgresql, jquery, handlebars and bootstrap (ty all you guys rule and are awesome).
+<a href="http://cisbit.com/api/">aenima</a> api is a restful api built with a little help of my friends: websocket,
+socket.io, nodejs, apache, php, underscorejs, postgresql, jquery, handlebars and bootstrap

+<b>ty all you guys are awesome</b>

 Cloud Computing allows the elasticity of the data server-side, using this we can achieve a simulation of